mikewesthad/phaser-matter-collision-plugin/README.md

 You can also poke around the ["tests" folder](https://github.com/mikewesthad/phaser-matter-collision-plugin/tree/master/tests) of this repository for usage examples.

 TODO: add a module example and a script example

+## Tips

+- Trying to apply a force during collision?
+See [@alrdebugne's](https://github.com/alrdebugne) note in this [issue](https://github.com/mikewesthad/phaser-matter-collision-plugin/issues/5#issuecomment-752780477) on how to do that.

 ## Changelog